-1. To continue to consistently and effectively enforce the campus wide policy of no alcohol/drug possession or consumption.

-This policy has been in long standing and therefore relatively simple to enforce and encourage.
-The student handbook states policy clearly and residence life staff and student staff assist the Student life department in enforcement and sanctions.

-2. To encourage an environment where abstinence is an accepted and respected choice.

-We hope a portion of our students come to college with the understanding that certain aspects of "average" college life will be different.
-Certain expectations of student behavior such as responsible alcohol use is part of what the students expect from a church affiliated college.
+- To continue to consistently and effectively enforce the campus wide policy of no alcohol/drug possession or consumption.
+This policy has been in long standing and therefore relatively simple to enforce and appearance.
+The student has the effect relief and the selection and - encourage.
+The student handbook states policy clearly and residence life staff and student staff assist the Student life department in enforcement and sanctions. - 2.
+To encourage an environment where abstinence is an accepted and respected choice. - We hope a portion of our students come to college with the understanding that certain aspects of "average" college life will be different.
+Certain expectations of student behavior such as responsible alcohol use are part of what the students expect from a church affiliated college. - 3.
 To encourage an environment where low risk choices are perceived to be practices as the norms by those choosing to drink alcohol.
-A campaign of information distributed by e-mail, table tents, posters, and the website to encourage abstinence, and responsible low-risk drinking will be initiated.
-4. To encourage an environment where most of the students recognize and know how to help a peer who makes a high-risk alcohol choice.
+A campaign of information distributed by e-mail, table tents, posters, and the Website to encourage abstinence, and responsible low-risk drinking will be initiated. - 4.
+To encourage an environment where most of the students recognize and know how to help a peer who makes a high-risk alcohol choice.

 Through training of the student staff and distribution of information the student body will be informed of the danger signs of high risk and binge drinking and campus emergency response procedures.